-Okay, so I’m not gonna go so far as to compare my own meager writing to world-renowned Vladimir.
-(Tangent: Doesn’t that sound positively vampiric?
-Great vampire name…) But my short story I’m working on is similar-esque.
-Very meta like Vladimir’s… but unlike Vladimir’s, my story has a narrator that’s a murderer telling the reader how the whole murder went down and “you” have to figure out what happened and who the murderer is.
+Okay, so I’m not gonna go so far as to compare my own meager writing to world-renowned Calvino.
+But my short story I’m working on is similar-esque.
+Very meta like Cal’s… but unlike Cal’s, my story has a narrator that’s a murderer telling the reader how the whole murder went down and “you” have to figure out what happened and who the murderer is.
 It’s like a quirky meta mystery thing.

 Why am I writing this short story instead of my work-in-progress urban fantasy novel?
 Because I had a murderer stuck in my head, and goshdarnit, a chatty one at that.
 I couldn’t get quiet all night, furiously scribbling the notes and begging the murderer to shut up.
 Welcome to writer life!
 Talk about a sneak peak.
 So I promised this murderer a short story if I could just get back to my actual work-in-progress soon.

 But I will say, it’s exciting to stretch my writing out of my comfort zone, figuring out clues and red herrings and second person and meta story.
 It’s so fun! 🙂 You’ll hear more about this project I’m sure in the coming months – hopefully to be available for you all to read!